 If you’re thinking of purchasing or adopting a cat, here are the five top cat breeds most commonly welcomed into Aussie homes that you may want to consider.

 Cats make wonderful pets.
 They’re affectionate yet independent, and because they don’t need a daily walk, they’re a manageable option for families on the go.
 Looking for your very own feline friend?
 Here’s our list of the five top cat breeds most commonly welcomed into Aussie homes to help get you started.

 Originally from Ethiopia, the Abyssinian was introduced to Britain around 1868.
 Their coat is close-lying to the skin with bands of colour along each hair, creating a distinctive pattern referred to as ‘ticking’.
 They have dark-rimmed, expressive eyes of amber, green or hazel, a long slender body, wedge-shaped head and large ears with a tuft of hair at the top.

 Loyal and loving cats, they attach themselves to their human and command affection.
 They enjoy being the centre of attention and are active and noisy.
 They’re intelligent and curious pets with a particular love of climbing.
-They’re also highly social, so expect Bruno, your dog and Molly your Abyssinian to be best friends.
+They’re also highly social, so don’t be surprised if your dog and Abyssinian cat become best friends after you make the proper introductions.

 Perfect for those who live near the bush and have children, an Australian Mist is a sweet, loving and affectionate cat, specially-bred in Australia to be gentle with little ones and native wildlife.
 They have a short, dense coat with multi-coloured dark spots on a light, ‘misted’ beige background.